cabbiepete/docs/content/docs/support/troubleshooting.md

 1. [Re-install Pulumi](/docs/install/)
 1. [Login to Pulumi](/docs/concepts/state#logging-into-and-out-of-state-backends).
 1. Run a Pulumi preview to check everything is ok: `pulumi pre`

+NB: removing plugins for each project is importantand worth doing again if pulumi is clearly arm64 but you still see an error.
+You can also remove by running `pulumi plugin rm --all`.

 ### 409 conflict: Another update is currently in progress. {#conflict}